 What is Lean Product Development (LPD)?

 Lean product development is a refinement in development methodologies based on cross-functional planning and collaboration.
-It eliminates non-value added activities and eases communication between functional silos
+It eliminates non-value added activities and eases communication between functional silos.

 The basic idea of lean thinking is to reduce waste in any and all processes.
 Lean is about maximizing the value-added portion in any process.
 Lean as applied to the new product development process examines the entire value stream, and asks this question: “How much of what we’re doing truly benefits end users or customers?”
 Any work that does not produce a benefit to stakeholders is regarded as waste and should be cut to the absolute minimum.

-Lean is similar to Agile in that both methodologies improve responsiveness and are oriented toward maximizing customer value.
+Lean is similar to Agile project management in that both methodologies improve responsiveness and are oriented toward maximizing customer value.
 But, whereas Agile development comes from the world of software development and is mainly an iterative approach to development, Lean has its origins in manufacturing.
 Both methodologies are applicable to any type of product.
 However, the focus of lean development on the entire value stream, and on streamlining processes, makes it a good fit for digital and non-digital products alike.
 It is more common among developers of tangible products.

 What are the benefits of Lean Product Development?